MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/report-performance-issue.md

 2. Note down the time (in UTC timezone).
 3. Enable additional logging (Find it under _Report a Problem_).
 4. Note down the Session ID, Azure AD tenant ID, and Environment name.
-5. Enable the in-client Performance Profiler, see [In-Client Performance Profiler Overview](performance-profiler-overview.md) for details
+5. Enable the in-client Performance Profiler, see [In-Client Performance Profiler Overview](performance-profiler-overview.md) for details.
 6. Reproduce the issue.
 7. Download the profile file.